 Once the criminal investigation begins, you have a constitutional right to counsel and a right to remain silent so that you do not incriminate yourself.
 At that point, it is in your best interest to immediately contact a criminal defense attorney in for advice.

 Local law enforcement agencies have entire units devoted to investigating these serious criminal offenses such as felony hit-and-run and vehicular manslaughter with gross negligence.
-In San Francisco, these cases are investigated by the Hit and Run Detail of the San Francisco Police Department (SFPD) Investigations unit.
-Law enforcement agencies throughout the Bay Area have their own specialized units that investigate these cases.
+In the San Francisco Bay Area and Southern California, these cases are investigated by the Hit and Run Detail of the local California Police Department Investigations unit.
+Law enforcement agencies throughout the California have their own specialized units that investigate these cases.

 You also need an experienced criminal defense attorney on your side to protect you.
 An attorney can help you assert your right to remain silent.
 The attorney can also explain your side of the story and present mitigation to explain your actions.

-Attorney for Felony Hit and Run in San Francisco, CA
+Attorney for Felony Hit and Run in California

-If you were charged with felony hit and run in San Francisco, CA, then contact an experienced criminal defense attorney at Ticket Crushers.
-Our attorneys represent clients throughout San Francisco and the surround areas.
+If you were charged with felony hit and run in California, then contact an experienced criminal defense attorney at Ticket Crushers.
+Our attorneys represent clients throughout California and the surrounding areas.